Comme des Garçons: Fashion

 The company have collaborated with various other labels over the years such as Hammerthor, H&M, and Stüssy.

 In other media, Björk wore the label in the music video for Isobel.
 Frank Ocean named a song after the company.
+Also, Rina Sawayama named a song after the company.
 John Waters devoted a chapter of his 2010 book Role Models to the label and founder.
 Swedish musician Jonna Lee collaborated with the company in the creation of her audiovisual album Everyone Afraid to Be Forgotten, where the fashion house designed the costumes for the film.

 Controversies

 1995: 'Auschwitz' fashions

-The 1995 "Sleep" collection consisted of striped pajamas "bearing prints of identification numbers and marks of military boot prints".
+The 1995 "Sleep" collection consisted of striped pajamas "bearing prints of identification numbers and marks of military boot prints."
 Contemporaneous media coverage juxtaposed images of the collection with images taken at Auschwitz concentration camp, and the controversy received international coverage.
-The World Jewish Congress condemned the collection, and fashion critic Suzy Menkes called the collection "'Auschwitz' fashions".
-Kawakubo responded that the collection had been "completely misunderstood" and the controversy made her "very sad".
+The World Jewish Congress condemned the collection, and fashion critic Suzy Menkes called the collection "'Auschwitz' fashions."
+Kawakubo responded that the collection had been "completely misunderstood" and the controversy made her "very sad."